Is there a lot of diversity? Are people in Singapore accepting of differences?

 - What are medical services in Singapore like?

-- What are emergency services like in Singapore?
+- What are typical rents in Singapore?

 Is there a lot of diversity?
 Are people in Singapore accepting of differences?